CrypTools/BitShiftCipher/README.md

 Once the loop is finished, we decode our array using the **ASCII table**, and we output this value.
+# Weaknesses
+- Only supports very short keys (few characters only), so you can bruteforce it easily with a good machine.
+- Pretty slow on scripting languages.
+- Not the same output for every languages

 # Languages